-The country of Ireland maybe small compared to other countries, but the island is known to be filled with stories that will charm you with magic and myth.
-The Irish landscape is beautiful and when you travel through the terrain you will definitely feel like you have been walking through a movie set.
+The country of Ireland maybe small compared to other countries, but it is filled with stories that will charm you with magic and myth.
+The Irish landscape is beautiful and when you travel through the terrain you will feel like you have been walking through a movie set.

 The Cliffs of Moher have an interesting history attached to it.
 Once they were used as watch towers to keep a look out for Vikings.
 You can look down and be mesmerized, because the deep blue Atlantic Sea will present a picture that can be described only as spectacular.